-Robert A. Walder is a partner in Seward & Kissel’s Corporate Finance Group.
-Bob has practiced at the Firm since 1978, and has been a partner since 1987.
+Robert A. Walder is senior counsel in Seward & Kissel’s Corporate Finance Group.
+Bob has practiced at the Firm since 1978, and became a partner in 1987.

 Bob specializes in the areas of corporate finance and asset securitization, with a particular emphasis on commercial paper financing.
 He frequently represents investment banking firms which act as dealers, placement agents and advisors, issuers, issuing and paying agents and credit enhancers in a wide variety of commercial paper financing programs including direct issued, credit supported and asset-backed commercial paper.
 Bob participated in the structuring of a number of the earliest asset-backed commercial paper programs and since that time has represented domestic and foreign bank clients and the special purpose conduits which they sponsor in connection with a wide variety of securitization transactions involving many diverse asset types including trade receivables, credit card receivables, equipment lease receivables, motor vehicle lease receivables, delinquent tax receivables, lottery award receivables, pharmaceutical receivables, oil and gas receivables and commercial loans.